monsoonmaelstrom/book2/book2.md

 Gavin waves at Michael, and says, “Hello, that’s us, in case it wasn’t clear.”

 “Alex has functionally no morals whatsoever, and I’ve never encountered a rule I’m not just willing, but eager, to break.
 You saw Liam hold a knife to my mother’s throat a couple of days ago.
 Henry and Lisette decided it sounded like more fun to risk their lives hanging out with us than whatever it is they’d be doing otherwise.
-We’re basically the people your parents warned you about growing up,” I say with a shrug.
+We’re basically the people your parents warned you about growing up,” I remark with a shrug.
 “And interestingly, your parents somehow still thought you should come with us.”

 I take a long inhale from the pipe Davy passes me before handing it off to Alex, who takes a drag before passing it off to Liam, who—to my surprise, despite my words—does the same before passing it on.